How to Clip in Curly Hair Extensions

 __________________________________________________________________

-Check out this video for some additional tips on blending your extensions:
+Check out this video for some additional tips on blending clip-in hair extensions with thick hair.

 How to blend curly hair extensions with thick hair